PCSX2 Tutorial

 About PCSX2

-PCSX2 was the first PlayStation 2 emulator.
+PCSX2 was the first PlayStation 2 emulator - it started in 2001!
 Through persistent development, it has remained the best one around!
 It's capable of playing most titles without any major glitches.
 It conveniently comes equipped with its own plug-ins, which can be customized.
 PCSX2 requires a fast computer in order to run well.
 You might have trouble with it if you're using a budget laptop or a Windows tablet.

 With other emulators, you can get away with using your keyboard for gameplay.
 However, with PCSX2 it's pretty difficult, given the PlayStation 2 controller's mini joysticks.
 I strongly recommend purchasing a gamepad for this emulator.